projectara/greybus-spec/source/introduction.rst

 In addition to |unipro|, Project Ara also specifies a small number of other interfaces between modules and the endoskeleton.
-These include a power bus, signals which enable hotplug and power management functions, and interface pins for modules which emit radio signals.
+These include a power bus, signals which enable hotplug and power management functions, and interface pins for modules which emit and receive radio signals.
 The Greybus Specification also defines the behavior of the system's software with respect to these interfaces.